adamatics/python-best-practices/README.md

 CHange 2.

 ## Location
-This workshop was held in Valby
+This workshop was held in Valby, Copenhagen area, Denmark :)